 Exposure to these toxic pollutants cause premature death, heart attacks, stroke, asthma attacks, low birth weight babies, lung cancer and type 2 diabetes.

-We commissioned a new report, The Health Burden of fine particle pollution from electricity generation in NSW, by leading epidemiologist, Dr Ben Ewald to investigate the serious health damage NSW’s five coal-fired power stations are causing.
+In 2018, we commissioned a report, The Health Burden of fine particle pollution from electricity generation in NSW, by leading epidemiologist, Dr Ben Ewald to investigate the serious health damage NSW’s five coal-fired power stations are causing.

 Each year, the five coal-fired power stations in NSW cause: